 The Gulag Archipelago

 I live in a NYC community of liberals, and when news broke about failure to indict either police officer Wilson in the death of Michael Brown or officer Pantaleo in the death of Eric Garner, we all ranted to each other about the injustices of society.
 Then one day my son said, “People shouldn’t say it’s racism, just because the policeman is white and the man he killed is black.”
 While he may be naive, there is truth in his statement.
 The system may be rigged, but each individual story is made up of different facts with different players.
 I admitted to myself that yes, in both cases I had automatically condemned the police officer before I even read details of the events or watched the video of Garner’s takedown.
 So I looked.
 And I still believe they should have been indicted.
-But I have to admit that now the details are no longer so black and white.
+But I now have to admit that the details are not so black and white.